 NCOSS online: How to make 'working from home' work better (reflecting on evidence-informed lessons)

-Scroll down to register.
+Please scroll down to register.
 You will receive the Zoom meeting link in an email.
+Need assistance?
+We're happy to help, please email info@ncoss.org.au (ATTN: Training).

-The 'work from home' revolution, one year on
+The 'work from home'/remote work revolution, one year on

-As WFH/remote work continues to cement itself as a viable (and even preferable) way of working, how could community sector managers and workforce development leaders make 'work from home' work better for their staff?
+As WFH/remote work continues to cement itself as a viable way of working, what new practice could community sector managers adopt?

 In this one-hour online NCOSS learning session...

-- The authors of "Working during the Pandemic: From resistance to revolution?" will share with us some findings and lessons from their milestone research (approx time: 15 minutes);
+- The authors of "Working during the Pandemic: From resistance to revolution?" will share highlights from their research (approx time: 15 minutes);

-- In small group virtual discussions, we will share ideas and tips on how to make it work better, in light of the study's key lessons (approx time: 30 minutes);
+- In small group virtual discussions, we will share ideas on how to 'make it work better', in light of the study's key lessons (approx time: 30 minutes);

 - Afterwards, we will 'harvest' those ideas, so that each participant can take away at least one new thing to do- differently or better (approx time: 15 minutes).

-Here are some findings in the study that you may find worth reflecting on (see 'key lessons', page 5):
+Here are some findings in the study that you may find worth reflecting on prior to attending:

 - While managers are supportive, organisational culture may be lagging.